 Students conducting research within California are expected to adhere to the UC policy of continuous enrollment and to register as a full-time student.
-The following are the In Absentia eligibility and registration requirements established by the University of California Office of the President:
+Exceptions are sometimes granted by the Graduate Division Dean, but it must be explained why an exception is warranted.
+Exception approvals are not guaranteed.
+The following are the In Absentia eligibility and registration requirements established by the University of California Office of the

+President: